-Parameter Description

-proxy_user Name of the proxy user.

-user_name Name of the database user who was proxied by the proxy_user user.
+Parameter Description proxy_user Name of the proxy user from whom you want to revoke authorization. user_name Name of the database user who was proxied by the proxy_user user.
 Enter % to specify all users.

 The following example revokes proxy authorization from user preston for proxying all users: